frandieguez/frandieguez/README.md

 ### Hi there 👋
-Hi!
 I'm ✨ Fran Diéguez ✨ and I've been developing web applications as a Full Stack Developer since 2006.

 I've been in multiple positions thoughtout my career, from a software developer, lead developer,